 Access Specifiers in Inheritance

-In C++, access specifiers can be mainly classified into three categories:
+In C++, access modifiers can be primarily categorized into three groups:

 1) Public Inheritance